MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-ps.md

 The example shown demonstrates how to call an external PowerShell script to obtain an OAuth2 token.
 A valid OAuth2 access token is required by the implementation of the authentication delegate.

-This code is not intended for production use.
-It may only be used for development and understanding auth concepts.

 ## Prerequisites

 - Complete [(MIP) SDK setup and configuration](setup-configure-mip.md).
 Among other tasks, you'll register your client application in your Azure Active Directory (Azure AD) tenant.
-The application ID (also known as client ID) provided by Azure AD, will be used in your token acquisition logic in a following section.
+Azure AD will provide an application ID, also known as client ID, which is used in your token acquisition logic.

+This code isn't intended for production use.
+It may only be used for development and understanding auth concepts.

 ## sample::auth::AcquireToken()